 Well hello there!
 My name is Stacy and welcome to my little corner of the world!
-Based in Colorado, I have currently completed 6 marathons, 16 half-marathons, and hope to one day run a marathon in each state (I'm at 10 states thus far)!
-I live with my boyfriend of four years, Alex, our Husky-Shepard pup, Stella, and our 2 Manx kitties, Brady & Maple.
+Based in Maine, I have currently completed 7 marathons, 19 half-marathons, 1 x 50 miler, 1 x 50km, and hope to one day run a marathon in each state (I'm at 10 states thus far)!
+I live with my boyfriend of five years, Alex, our Husky-Shepard pup, Stella, and our 2 Manx kitties, Brady & Maple.
 I think that laughter is the best quality of our relationship and he is the best running cheerleader and supporter a girl could ask for.

 I started blogging as a way to keep my training in-check and motivate myself, along with maybe inspiring someone else to dream big.
 I continue to keep blogging because of the amazing community of runners I've met along the way!

 I've currently cut almost an hour off of my marathon time and over 40 minutes off of my half marathon time, but I know I have more left to accomplish.
 I want to qualify for Boston 2020 and hope to one day obtain an Olympic Trails Qualifier time for the marathon distance.

 Running has given me so much more than increased fitness, it's provided me with confidence, ability to combat depression/ cope with the loss of loved ones & my parents divorce, goals to strive for, friends who I could count on, and a training schedule.

 I love to cook and eat healthy, but my last meal on earth would probably be Macaroni & Cheese or pizza. #carbcity Oh, with a side of sour candy ; )

 My favorite time of day is between 7 & 8am.
 Even on the weekends, I'm most likely already awake and enjoying my first cup of coffee.

 I'm typically very shy, until I get to know someone and then my sarcasm/ wittiness becomes relentless (you've been warned...).